 Correction of enlarged male breasts will be performed under local tumescent anesthesia plus sedation and pain control.
 You’ll be awake and comfortable.

 Surgery for gynecomastia is performed as an outpatient procedure.
 The surgery itself usually takes about an hour to complete.
 However, more extensive procedures may take longer.
 The treatment of choice is liposuction to the area.
 It might also be necessary to do liposuction along with surgical excision of the glandular tissue to achieve the best results and the flattest chest.
-The gland is excised through a half-inch to one-inch long incision around the edge of areola.
+The gland is excised through a half-inch to one-inch long incision around the edge of the areola.

 After Your Surgery